gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### SCTP Header Handler

-The SCTP Header Handler is responsible for correctness of the SCTP Header, it receives th SCTP Packet from the lower transport layer, discriminates among Associations and forwards the Payload and relevant data to the SCTP Encrypt Handler for handling.
+The SCTP Header Handler is responsible for correctness of the SCTP Header, it receives the SCTP Packet from the lower transport layer, discriminates among Associations and forwards the Payload and relevant data to the SCTP Encrypt Handler for handling.